cloudsoft/node-with-dynamo/docs/2-grouping.md

 To upload these changes back to the server and preview them, simply run `mz sync`.
 If you make changes at the server, the same command will pull them down.

-**Note:** If changes are made in both sites, the `mz` command will warn you and ask you which ones you want to keep.
+> **_NOTE:_** If changes are made in both sites, the `mz` command will warn you and ask you which ones you want to keep.
 Maeztro does not attempt conflict resolution, as this is easy enough with `git` or another source control tool.
 For example: `git stash` followed by a `mz run --tracks files:pull --force` then `git stash pop`.

 You can run `mz apply` to activate the changes, or do this via the UI as we did previously.
 In this example, as we are not running Terraform at the server, so a UI apply will not re-run Terraform but the CLI will.
 If Terraform Cloud or another backend is used, Terraform can be run safely in either location.
 We aren't changing the Terraform here, so it doesn't matter.